Jarran2R/GHWT-MIDI-Drum-Mapper/README.md

 |Queue Inputs|Queues the inputs so that they're guaranteed to go through|
 |FPS|The rate at which the virtual gamepad updates, the initial hit is always instant|

+*FPS should be set at or under the game's FPS, if the game's FPS drops below this value then the game WILL drop inputs*

 ## Mappings
 The **Mappings** button brings up the mappings page where you can assign MIDI numbers to each pad